Chris Sawyer's Locomotion

 “Gameplay is completely unintuitive and quickly bogs down into a frustrating mess.”

 The music in the game is widely praised for its period accuracy and catchy tunes, enhancing the overall experience and evoking nostalgia for many players.
-However, some users find the repetitive nature of certain tracks, particularly the default settings that play decade-specific songs, to be annoying over time.
-Overall, the soundtrack is considered one of the standout features, complementing the gameplay and era-themed aesthetics effectively.
+However, some users note that the repetitive nature of certain tracks, particularly the default settings that play decade-specific songs, can become annoying over time.
+Overall, the soundtrack is considered one of the standout features, complementing the game's theme and gameplay effectively.

 “The soundtrack I love, and I remember it even after not playing for a few months.”